wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

 #### 9. `plan_received`

 Emitted when a node receives a raw plan (before graph building).
+Includes the execution step number if context is available.

 ```json
 {